MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/click-event.md

 - Clicking a blank area of a form or a disabled control (other than a list box) on the form.

 - Clicking a  **CommandButton**.
-If the command button doesn't already have the[focus](../../Glossary/vbe-glossary.md#focus), the Enter event occurs before the Click event.
+If the command button doesn't already have the [focus](../../Glossary/vbe-glossary.md#focus), the Enter event occurs before the Click event.

 - Pressing the SPACEBAR when a  **CommandButton** has the focus.